1. Plan on living a long time

 7. Staying invested matters

-It’s always darkest just before dawn.
+TOP: It’s always darkest just before dawn

 Market timing can be a dangerous habit.
 Sometimes, investors think they can outsmart the market; other times, fear and greed push them to make emotional, rather than logical, decisions.

 This slide is a sobering reminder of the potential costs of market timing.
 By missing some of the market’s best days, investors can lose out on critical opportunities to grow their portfolios, with devastating results.
-Importantly, as the slide also notes, six of the 10 best days occurred within two weeks of the 10 worst days.
+Importantly, as the slide also notes, eight of the 10 best days occurred within two weeks of the 10 worst days.

 For important information, please refer to the homepage.